Country detail · v1-20260525

 The change most likely to close the widest crack in Türkiye

-Linked to the indicator severe material deprivation.
+Linked to the indicator food insecurity.
 This is the index pointing forward: not a judgement, but a lever.
 The estimated impact is published as a direction, not a promise.

 Where Türkiye’s safety net holds, and where it is under strain